April 22, 2017

 You will never find such a friendly and caring community of students and teachers.
 We are well known for our hospitality.
 If you are new to the area and are in search of like minded people to share satsang with, look no further.

 It is also hard to imagine a more experienced group of teachers.
 None of us are under 30, and none of us are that stereotypical yoga bodied person that so many potential students find frightening.
-Anyone of any age can take our classes and be challenged and learn something new.
-We are all well trained, and have 2 RYT 500s, an E-RYT, and a 35 year veteran nurse with her MSN and RYT on staff.
-One of us did advanced therapeutic training at Duke Integrative Medicine, one of us did advanced therapeutic training with Jnani Chapman of YCAT, Yoga Therapy in Cancer and Chronic Illness, and another one of us is currently training for her Occupational Therapist Assistant certification.
+Anyone of any age can take most of our classes and be challenged and learn something new.
+We are all well trained, and have an EYT 500, an E-RYT, and a 35 year veteran nurse with her MSN and RYT on staff.
+One of us did advanced therapeutic training at Duke Integrative Medicine, and another one of us is currently training for her Occupational Therapist Assistant certification.
 If you want to learn from experience and education, this is the place.
 We are the real deal.
 You owe it to yourself and your practice to visit Mint Hill Yoga.
 We aren’t a gym, we’re a GEM.

 November 10, 2015